juhasev/sample-ninja-help/project-edit-misc-options.md

 > IMPORTANT: Because the information displayed to the user is taken from the email invitation, you should make sure you edit the email invitation template, even if you disable email invitations!

 ### Keep online if target completes are not met
 If toggled on, the project will keep sampling indefinitely till the target completes are met.
-If toggled off, the project closes automatically at the set project end date regardless of whether the target completions are met.
+If toggled off, the project closes automatically at the set project end date, regardless of whether the target completions are met.

 ### Pause when target completes are met
 If toggled on, this project will automatically enter paused mode.
 This is handy for many situations and can help your projects to provide a better panelist experience.
 When a project is paused, any outstanding invitees can still start and complete the project.
 Paused projects stop sampling, so no further invites are sent.

+### Hold reward points
+If toggled on, panelists will earn reward points as usual, except that when reward points are held, they cannot be used to redeem.
+If you have a high-value project and need ample time to field & reconcile these settings, they can be handy.
+When projects are holding reward points, you will see a reward points on hold indicator on each project line in **Projects**.

 ### Enable project manager email notifications
 If the **Enable project manager email notifications** is toggled on, then Sample Ninja will send project notifications for this project.
 These include Action thresholds configured in panel settings but may also include other notifications like: